duffian/Attack_Defense_NetworkAnalysis_SOC/README.md

 Alerts that detect this exploit
 >CPU Usage Monitoring
->  - Alerts monitoring abnormal CPU usage according to time.
+>  - Alerts monitoring abnormal CPU usage according to time
->  - Alerts monitoring abnormally high CPU usage.
+>  - Alerts monitoring abnormally high CPU usage

-Metric
+Metric =
->`WHEN max() OF system.process.cpu.total pct OVER all documents` Threshold
+>`WHEN max() OF system.process.cpu.total pct OVER all documents`

+Threshold =
 >`IS ABOVE 0.5`

 How can you execute the same exploit without triggering the alert?